Last updated on July 25th, 2019 at 11:39 am

 Google, Bing, and AskJeeves are examples of search engines.

-Search engines are an example of a software applications.
+Search engines are software applications.
 Their task is to search the internet for an input phrase.

 Search engines have algorithms for doing this.
 These algorithms are used to decide which sites appear first in the search results (which sites are the most relevant).